Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “What was that?”
 Ouyang Zizhen asked fearfully.
 The group had been entirely silent for over a minute now, fear and anticipation locking all of their tongues.
 “Oh, what was that, are we going to—”

 The door of the shed opened violently.

 Lan Sizhui did not think at all as he drew his sword and stepped over Jingyi’s body to put himself between the intruder and him.
-He saw as through a trance Jin Ling do the same, Suihua’s golden pommel shaking in his grasp, and together they leveled their blades to the man in black robes who now stood in the entrance.
+He saw as through a trance Jin Ling acting the same, Suihua’s golden pommel shaking in his grasp, and together they leveled their blades to the man in black robes who now stood in the entrance.

 Until Sizhui recognized him.

 “Young master Mo?” he asked, bewildered.